Church of All Saints, Harlow Hill

 The Church of All Saints, Harlow Hill, Harrogate, North Yorkshire, England, is a grade II listed mission church, or chapel of ease, completed in 1871 on land donated by Henry Lascelles, 4th Earl of Harewood, within the parish of St Mary.
 It was consecrated by the Bishop of Ripon in 1871.
 The building was designed with a round bell tower, in Gothic Revival style, by Isaac Thomas Shutt and Alfred Hill Thompson.
 After some years of closure due to structural problems, as of 2014 it was being restored for use by a funeral director's company.

 History

 By the 1860s, Harrogate was growing westwards, and St Mary's parish required another church to accommodate the increasing number of parishioners, and to provide at the same time a mission church and chapel of ease.
 The Church of St Mary had no burial ground and needed one, so a large plot of land was donated by Henry Lascelles, 4th Earl of Harewood (1824–1892) so that All Saints was from the beginning a cemetery chapel.
-On 19 April 1870 the foundation stone was laid in the porch, and it carries this legend: "To the glory of God.
-As a memorial of the foundation of this church this stone was laid on April 19, 1870.
+On 19 April 1870, the foundation stone was laid on the porch, and it carries this legend: "To the glory of God.
+As a memorial of the foundation of this church, this stone was laid on April 19, 1870.
 Claude W. Roberts, Curate in Charge.
 I.T.
 Shutt, A.H.
 Thompson ARIBA, architects."